-Blackjack is a beloved casino game by millions of players around the world – although most people online tend to play free slots games!
+Blackjack is a beloved casino game by millions of players around the world – although most people online tend to play free slot games!
 When it moved into the live casino world, its popularity only grew as it attracted lots of new players.
 The live casino gaming market has really taken off in the last few years, and it’s easy to see why.
 People love that they can play their favourite game from the comfort of their own home, but still get the feeling that they are at a land based casino!
 There are many strategies that players take when they play the game, and for some card counting is one of them.
 However we wouldn’t recommend this strategy, keep reading to find out why.

-Nonetheless, if you don’t fancy this card game, why not check out some free slots no deposit instead?
+Nonetheless, if you don’t fancy this card game, why not check out some free slots casino no deposit instead?

 What’s card counting?

 First off, what even is the card counting strategy in Live Blackjack?
 Put simply: it’s the art of counting cards!
 The decks of cards that are played with have a predetermined amount of cards that hold fixed values.
 In Live Blackjack all of the face cards are worth 10, for those who don’t know face cards are Jacks, Queens and Kings.
 In the game Ace cards are worth either 1 or 11, depending on how the game is played.
 There are 52 cards in total in a deck of cards, and 16 of these cards hold the value of 10.
 If you get lots of face cards and they group together to make a shoe, this could cause the House to lose money.
 Put simply, those who count cards are longing for high value cards to connect as this increases their chances of landing a strong hand.